keyestudio/KS3025-KS3025F-Keyestudio-Raspberry-Pi-Pico-Learning-Kit-Complete-Edition-Python/2. Python_Tutorial/Project 27：Temperature and Humidity Meter .md

 ![](/media/751a9a67b2657cac8dfaddf451e7b74a.png)

 The code used in this project is saved in the file KS3025 Keyestudio Raspberry Pi Pico Learning Kit Complete Edition\\2.
-Windows System\\1.
-Python\_Tutorial\\2.
-Python Projects\\Project 27：Temperature Humidity
+Windows System\\1.Python\_Tutorial\\2.
+Python Projects\\Project 27：Temperature Humidity Meter.
-Meter.
 You can move the code to anywhere, for example, we can save the code in the Disk(D), the route is D:\\2.
 Python Projects.

 Open“Thonny”, click“This computer”→“D:”→“2.
-Python Projects”→“Project
-27：Temperature Humidity Meter”.
-Select“dht11.py”， right-click and
-select“Upload to /”，waiting for the “dht11.py”to be uploaded to the Raspberry Pi Pico.
-And double left-click the“Project\_27.1\_Detect\_Temperature\_Humidity.py”.
+Python Projects”→“Project 27：Temperature Humidity Meter”.
+Select“dht11.py”， right-click and select“Upload to /”，waiting for the “dht11.py”to be uploaded to the Raspberry Pi Pico.
+And double left-click the “Project\_27.1\_Detect\_Temperature\_Humidity.py”.

 ![](/media/a0ccf379fa67fbed0c913c0371fa77f0.png)